 The authors bring extensive experience in working at the interface between academia, industry and government to demonstrate how universities can effectively combine transdisciplinary programmatic activities and strategic corporate philanthropy.
 They explain how long-term alliances can be forged to have a transformational impact on the greatest challenges facing our world such as climate change.

-Tim Bodley-Scott is a Strategic Alliance Director at University College London (UCL) within the Computer Science department, where he develops transformational strategic alliances with key industry and academic partners.
+Tim Bodley-Scott is Strategic Alliances Director at University College London within the Computer Science department, where he develops transformational strategic alliances with key industry and academic partners.

-1. Introduction – a journey from transactional to transformational alliances
+1. A journey from transactional to transformational alliances

 2. Enabling an environment for transformational strategic alliances